ROBOBREIZH/robobreizh_navigation/README.md

 chmod +x ./mapping.sh && ./mapping.sh
 ```

+You will be able to choose between 4 different mapping modes:
+1. the first one use a frontier-based autonomous exploration to generate a 2D map of the environment
+2. the second also uses a frontier-based autonomous exporation but generates a 3D mapping of the environment using octomap package and the depth camera
-You will be able to choose between 2 different mapping modes: the first one use a frontier-based autonomous exploration to map the environment and the second will launch a teleoperation tool for you to drive the robot around manually (using the keyboard).
+3. the third will launch a teleoperation tool for you to drive the robot around manually (using the keyboard).

+#### Saving map

+Once you are satisfied with the generated map you might want to save it.

+Save rrt 2d map :

+    rosrun map_server map_saver -f lasermap map:=/map
+Save octomap 3d projected map :

+    rosrun map_server map_saver -f octomap_projection map:=/projected_map
+Save octomap 3d map :

+    rosrun octomap_server octomap_saver -f mapfile.bt

 #### Frontier-based Exploration: [package rrt_exploration](http://wiki.ros.org/rrt_exploration)